csseryang/cs130/live_video/latency-not-working.md

 on c1(need to edit rffmpeg.sh first): `./rffmpeg.sh`

-To run tcpdump for 70s:
+To run tcpdump for 70s on `s1` in the same time:

 `sudo tcpdump -G 70 -W 1 -i eth0 -w [name].pcap`